tylim88/Discord-Help-My-Please-101/README.md

 Do not take picture of your code using phone, it is a real pain!

+Is your image clear to yourself?
+If you having hard time to see your own photo, why should us?

 You are on a computer, use the tools provided, don't be lazy!

 Window come with default Snipping Tool, here is some alternative: